Cosmology from a non-physical standpoint: an algebraic analysis: The system of the observer and the observed

-Like the antisymmetric component $\wedge$ of the geometric product (\ref{12/16/22.1}) in the context of $\mathbb{R}^{1,3}$, the antisymmetric component of $\diamond_{\gamma_0}$ (the bracketed term on the right-hand-side of (\ref{12/14/22.1})) does not have immediately obvious relativistic invariance properties.
-However, these exist in the context of the observer-observed system referred to at the beginning of this section.
-As with $\wedge$, their recognition involves the pseudoscalars of STA.
+Like the antisymmetric component $a\wedge b$ of the geometric product (\ref{12/16/22.1}) in the context of $\mathbb{R}^{1,3}$, the antisymmetric product component $\left[b^0{\bf a} - a^0{\bf b}\right]$ in (\ref{12/18/23.1}) does not have immediately obvious relativistic invariance properties.
+However, these exist in the context of the observer-observed system referred to at the beginning of this section, which will be brought out using $a\,\underline{\wedge}\,b$ and $a\,\bar{\wedge}\,b$.
+As with $a\wedge b$, recognition of their relativistic role involves the pseudoscalars of STA.